romkey/esp-workshop/esp-hackpack/Contents.md

 The Furball uses the D1 mini and has connections for the BME280 and TSL2561 breakout boards.
 It can also accept a BME680 breakout, which is an upgrade from the BME280 that also reads volatile organic compounds in the air, to help measure air quality.

-The Furball mini can also use a Dalls 1 wire temperature waterproof sensor and a PMS5003 dust particle sensor for air quality.
+The Furball mini can also use a Dallas 1 wire temperature waterproof sensor and a PMS5003 dust particle sensor for air quality.

 If you'd like to learn more, check out its repository at https://github.com/romkey/furball-mini or feel free to ask me about it.